Nick Fortes Player Props: Marlins vs. Braves

-Nick Fortes -- with an on-base percentage of .160 in his past 10 games, 112 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Atlanta Braves, with Charlie Morton on the mound, on July 1 at 4:10 PM ET.
+Nick Fortes -- with an on-base percentage of .148 in his past 10 games, 120 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Atlanta Braves, with Spencer Strider on the hill, on July 2 at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Braves.
+In his most recent game he had a hitless showing (0-for-3) against the Braves.

 Nick Fortes Game Info & Props vs. the Braves